the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 **But**.
 The doctor said "the baby is alive now, but there is still bleeding, the baby may not make it.
 You have a 50% chance."

 50%.
 That sounded like a decent chance until it was the probability of your life.
-I could feel the wave of fear rising and there it was again, ever faithful: "release it, release your fear."
+I could feel the wave of fear rising and there it was again, ever faithful: "Release it, Release your fear."

 He sustained your life, the Creator did, by the very Word of His power.